Apple's Mac Mini is killing my Hackintosh hobby

-One of my favorite nerdy hobbies is coming to an end, and it's Apple's fault.
+One of my favorite nerdy hobbies is coming to an end, whether I want it to or not.
+And it's Apple's fault.

 I wanted a low-cost multipurpose machine I could rely on for work and play for the next several years.
 But if I plunked down the $499 starting price Apple wanted for its Mac Mini computers at the time, I'd be paying the full amount for a machine whose innards were more than two years old.
 Not OK.